Poncelet Triangles and Tetragons over Finite Fields: Computation of Probabilities

-\begin{remark} For the case where $\A$ is a double line, every Poncelet polygon inscribed in $\A$ has all of its vertices equal to the chosen starting vertex.
-Indeed, each tangent line to $\B$ passing through the starting vertex intersects $\A$ only at that point, treated as an intersection of multiplicity 2. \end{remark}
+First, we need to restrict our consideration to the pairs $(\A,\B)$ of conics which allow the construction of Poncelet polygons.
+First, the tangent lines are well defined only for non-singular conics, thus $\B$ must be smooth.
+We can inscribe a polygon in a conic which is the union of two lines, so that the vertices alternate between them \cite{drarad2025poncelet}.
+If $\A$ is singular, we will exclude the following cases: \begin{itemize} \item $\A$ is a double line.
+Then every Poncelet polygon inscribed in $\A$ has a single vertex.
+Indeed, each tangent line to $\B$ passing through the starting vertex intersects $\A$ only at that point, treated as an intersection of multiplicity 2.

-\begin{remark} Inscribing a polygon in a union of two lines will result in vertices that alternate between each line \cite{drarad2025poncelet}.
-Hence, if $\A$ is a union of two lines and one of which is tangent to $\B$, we eventually obtain a vertex lying in a line tangent to $\B$ which coincides with one of the lines making up $\A$.
-In which case, our construction terminates, since the next vertex is no longer well-defined. \end{remark}
+\item $\A$ is the union of two lines, with one them being tangent to $\B$.
+In this case, we eventually obtain a vertex lying in a line tangent to $\B$ which coincides with one of the lines making up $\A$, when the construction terminates, since the next vertex is no longer well-defined. \end{itemize}